alexd-alves/vigilante/content/Logs/Session 6.md

 *16/12/2023*

+> [!hint] TL;DR
+> The Party takes some time to eat, rest, and get acquainted with their new magic items.
+At the end of the night, Marius returns home, while the rest stay in the pub.
+Everyone goes upstairs except Evan and Jeff, who sleep on the booth.
+>
+> In the morning, Kevin shows up and with him a series of rifts in space.
+As the Party gets ready to fight him, they spot people in a battle on the other side of the rifts: Vinth, Aric and Aeris.
+When Kevin uses the last of his vital energy to shift them all into the battlefield, they see they are fighting against a formation of Beep Boop copies.
+>
+> During the battle, Vinth and Meldohr are disintegrated.
+Aeris convinces Marius (who arrives halfway through) to leave him behind, and pushes Aric out as well as the rifts are closing.
+Evan is able to get Jeff through, but when they come out on the other side Jeff is dead.

 >[!note]  Wednesday evening.

 The [[Characters/Players/index|Party]] gets on their way to [[The Blue Bucket]], planning on resting for the night before returning to confront [[Kevin]], even though they sent the [[Reset|beige people]] to drink there. [[Falsair]] is still being followed by the ==Chronal Book==.